 Costs incurred to purchase and develop internal use computer software and cloud computing arrangements that include a software license are capitalized and amortized over the estimated economic life of the product.
-Implementation costs incurred in a cloud computing arrangement that is a service contract are included in Regulatory and Other Assets-Other on the Balance Sheets and amortized over three to five years.
+Implementation costs incurred in a cloud computing arrangement that is a service contract are included in Lease Assets and Other Noncurrent Assets on the Balance Sheets and amortized over three to five years.
 Amortization of implementation costs is presented in Operations and Maintenance Expense on the Statements of Income.
-If the associated software is impaired, the carrying value is reduced and recorded as an expense on the income statement.
+If the associated software is impaired, the carrying value is reduced and recorded as an expense in the income statement.